SynBioHub/api-docs/source/index.html.md

 Attach a specified URL to a given URI.

 # Administration Endpoints

+The following endpoints are for users with administration privileges.

 <aside class="success">Note that the X-authorization header is required for all administration endpoints.</aside>